Aperocky/PortScan/readme.md

 print(notifications_dump)
 ```

 ## Acknowledgement

 Jamieson Becker: For coming up with a way to find local IP on stackoverflow, which I used: https://stackoverflow.com/questions/166506/finding-local-ip-addresses-using-pythons-stdlib

+Mihir Parikh: Thanks for picking up my ancient project and verifying/supporting Windows and adding flags/return.
+And for convincing me to wrap it up and putting it in a better place than 4 years ago.